NixOS/nix.dev/source/tutorials/packaging-existing-software.md

        For full logs, run 'nix log /nix/store/al2wld63c66p3ln0rxqlkqqrqpspnicj-icat.drv'.
 ```

 Finally, a compiler error!
-We've successfully pulled the `icat` source from GitHub, and Nix tried to build what it found, but is missing a dependency: the `imlib2` header.
+We've successfully pulled the `icat` source from GitHub, and Nix tried to build what it found, but compilation failed due to a missing dependency: the `imlib2` header.
 If we [search for `imlib2` on search.nixos.org](https://search.nixos.org/packages?channel=23.05&from=0&size=50&sort=relevance&type=packages&query=imlib2), we'll find that `imlib2` is already in `nixpkgs`.

 We can add this package to our build environment by either
 - adding `imlib2` to the set of inputs to the expression in `icat.nix`, and then adding `imlib2` to the list of `buildInputs` in `stdenv.mkDerivation`, or